Ductless AC System vs. Central Air Conditioner

 Maintaining a Ductless Air Conditioning System

-Maintaining a ductless system involves a few steps that will keep both components running in peak condition.
-For your part, clean and replace the filter, which allows the system to keep the air purified and to help prevent system breakdowns.
-Also, maintain optimal airflow to the compressor by keeping plants, tall grass, and debris from around the unit.
+- Regularly clean and replace the filter: This allows the system to keep the air purified and will help prevent system breakdowns.
+To maintain optimal airflow to the compressor, you’ll need to keep plants, tall grass, and debris away from the unit.

 - Schedule an annual checkup with a licensed professional to ensure all parts are functioning at full capacity.
 A licensed professional will: